A Natural Primal-Dual Hybrid Gradient Method for Adversarial Neural Network Training on Solving Partial Differential Equations: Numerical Examples

+In addition, we also test the same example with $d=50$.
+We set MLP depth $n_l=6$.
 We choose the tolerance $tol_{\textrm{MINRES}}=10^{-4}$ to ensure higher accuracy in computing the natural gradient.
-We keep all the remaining hyperparameters unchanged.
+We compare the algorithms with the PINN, DeepRitz, and WAN methods.
+The detailed settings for these three methods are provided in Table \ref{tab: setup for PINN DeepRitz WAN PDAdam}.
+We run each method up to $8000$ seconds and make semi-log plots of relative error vs. computational time for all the methods tested.
 Figure \ref{fig: Laplace 50D} presents the associated numerical results.
 The loss plot \ref{subfig: Laplace semi-log l2 rel err comparison 50D} suggests that our proposed NPDG algorithm converges faster and more stably compared with the algorithms based on the Adam optimizer.

-We also record the GPU time spent by each method to achieve a certain accuracy for various dimensions $d=5, 10, 20, 50$.
-Details are provided in Table \ref{tab: GPU time to accuracy } of the Appendix \ref{append: compare among diff methods}. the proposed method performs more efficiently than the other methods as the dimension $d$ increases.
+Furthermore, we record the GPU time spent by each method to achieve a certain accuracy for various dimensions $d=5, 10, 20, 50$.
+Details are provided in Table \ref{tab: GPU time to accuracy } of Appendix \ref{append: compare among diff methods}.
+The proposed method performs more efficiently than the other methods as the dimension $d$ increases.